 AC 2018-2019: Beginning in AC 2018-2019 this measurement was taken as part of the School of Business Common Body Knowledge Exam (SoBUSKE).
-The updated comprehensive exam provided a more directly comparable evidence of student learning than previous assessments.
+The new comprehensive exam provides a more directly comparable evidence of student learning.
 In 2017-2018, students were given a chance to revise their assignment and had peer review of their work.
 In 2018-2019, students were given one chance at the assignment as part of the SoBUSKE.
 Student performance dropped dramatically, and the acceptable target was NOT met.
 Based on the analysis of the results, it is likely that changes to the peer intervention assignment affected the results negatively.
 The pilot was highly successful, but the follow up year was not.